-If your school has conflicting information for a student or you have any reason to believe his or her application information is incorrect, you must resolve such discrepancies before disbursing SFA funds.
-If you discover a discrepancy after disbursing SFA funds, you must reconcile the conflicting information and require the student to repay any aid for which he or she wasn't eligible, unless the student is no longer enrolled for the award year.
+must reconcile the conflicting information and require the student to repay any aid for which he wasn't eligible, unless he is no longer enrolled for the award year.

 CHANGE IN STATUS

 In some cases, the student's eligibility status can change during the award year.
 These changes almost always affect whether the student can be paid.
 We'll discuss what happens when the student gains eligibility or loses eligibility, along with special rules for changes in satisfactory academic progress status.